archie305/openscad2povray/README.md

 # openscad2povray

 OpenSCAD2POV-Ray is a OpenSCAD library that allows you to convert OpenSCAD scripts to POV-Ray scripts.
+See wiki for what is supported.

 ## Setups:

 ### Direct wrapper function substitutions
 * Advantage:
- * custom colors
+ * one step less in the workflow (no intermediate csg file)
- * custom textures could be possible too
+ * [future: custom textures could be possible too]
 * Disadvantage
  * Limited support for alternative parameters specification
+ * need to use the wrapper modules directly
 * Examples:
  * module 'test1()' and module 'test2()' in povray.scad

 ### Include OpenSCAD CSG file
 * Advantage
- * 'mirror' supported
+ * all aternative ways of specifying parameters supported
 * Disadvantage
- * Extra step of export of CSG file
+ * Extra step of exporting the CSG file
 * Examples
  * radial6 from thingiverse
   * preview model `radial6.scad`